-Entering Grades into Banner Self-Service
+Appendix D: Entering Grades into Banner

-- Log into the portal http://connect.cuchicago.edu/, using the same username and password you use to gain access to Webmail or Blackboard. - Note: If you have not yet been assigned a username and password, please contact Scott Schuth at scott.schuth@cuchicago.edu. - Click on the Faculty tab in the upper left corner of the portal screen
+- Log into the portal http://connect.cuchicago.edu/, using the same username and password you use to gain access to Webmail or Blackboard. - Note: If you have not yet been assigned a username and password, please contact CougarNet@CUChicago.edu - Click on the Faculty tab in the upper left corner of the portal screen

-- Locate the Faculty Grade Assignment channel on the screen - Click on the green triangle next to the course for which you wish to enter grades. - Note: Clicking on the course name itself will not give you the opportunity to enter grades.
-If you do click on the course name in error, click on the link in the upper-
+- Locate the Faculty Grade Assignment channel on the screen - Click on the green triangle A next to the course for which you wish to enter grades. - Note: Clicking on the course name itself will not give you the opportunity to enter grades.
+If you do click on the course name in error, click on the link in the upper- left corner of